ayZagen/pino-kafka/README.md

 ### Settings JSON File

-The `--settings` switch can be used to specify a JSON file that contains a hash of settings for the the application.
+The `--settings` switch can be used to specify a JSON file that contains a hash of settings for the application.
 A full settings file is:

 ```json
 {